Home U.S. Labor Laws Georgia Labor Laws

 See how it works

-In Georgia, construction workers are regulated primarily by the FLSA.
-While Georgia lacks a state prevailing wage law, public works projects funded federally must comply with the Davis-Bacon Act, requiring contractors to pay the prevailing local wage for specific job classifications.
+In Georgia, construction workers are regulated primarily by the FLSA Georgia rules under federal law.
+Georgia has no state prevailing wage law.
+Federally funded public works projects must comply with the Davis-Bacon Act.
+This requires contractors to pay the prevailing local wage for specific job classifications.
 This ensures fair compensation for workers on projects like roads and bridges.

 Contractors on public works projects must maintain accurate payroll records and comply with federal wage and safety standards.
 The combination of federal protections under the FLSA and Davis-Bacon ensures fair wages and working conditions for public works employees.

-Laws in Georgia for children 14 to 16
+Laws in Georgia for workers 16 to 17

 - They are allowed to work up to 4 hours on school days and 8 hours on non-school days, with a maximum of 40 hours during non-school weeks.

-Health and safety standards in Georgia are governed by the federal Occupational Safety and Health Administration (OSHA), ensuring that workplaces adhere to regulations focused on maintaining safe and healthy working environments.
+Health and safety standards in Georgia are governed by the federal Occupational Safety and Health Administration (OSHA).
+Meeting Georgia OSHA requirements ensures workplaces adhere to regulations focused on maintaining safe and healthy working environments.
 These standards cover various aspects such as equipment safety, hazard communication, and employee training across industries.

 In Georgia, OSHA is responsible for enforcing workplace safety and ensuring employers comply with the necessary regulations.